-"(c1) In determining whether continued custody is warranted, the court shall consider the opinion of the mental health professional who performed an evaluation under G.S.
+"(c1) In determining whether continued custody is warranted, the court shall give considerable weight to the opinion of the mental health professional who performed an evaluation under G.S.
 7B-503(b) before returning the juvenile to the custody of that individual."